tjmehta/101/README.md

 ## last

-Returns the last value of the item.
+Returns the last value of a list

 ```js
 var last = require('101/last');